 How to Use Curves to Color Correct Photos in Lightroom Classic

-Adobe Lightroom is a photographer’s best friend: with so tools to adjust your images, you have everything you need to process your RAW images to match your vision.
+Adobe Lightroom is a photographer’s best friend: with so many tools to adjust your images, you have everything you need to process your RAW images to match your vision.

-In this tutorial, you’re going to learn of Lightroom’s most powerful but lesser-known features: color tone curves.
+In this tutorial, you’re going to learn one of Lightroom’s most powerful but lesser-known features: color tone curves.
 This tool gives you an easy visual guide to shift color with precision.
-Curves are especially useful for controlling colors in shadows and highlights of images, and they are fast and fun to use, too.
+Curves are especially useful for controlling in shadows and highlights of images, and they are fast and to use, too.
 Let’s dive in.

 Color Correction Comes First